tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-2/README.md

 - [C++23 ISO standard draft](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/n4950.pdf) -
   Working draft of the C++ language specification
 - Is the above the official C++23 spec?
+  - No
 - Where is the official C++23 spec?
+  - The official C++23 spec can be purchased from the ISO website
 - Why was this link chosen instead?
+  - Because this is free of cost and very close to the official spec
 - Is this a helpful reference for learning C++?
+  - No, this is not a helpful reference for learning C++, since it is too technical.
 - Can the various implementations of C++ compilers be different from the C++ standard?
+  - Yes, various implementations of the C++ compilers differ in their amount of conformance to C++ standard, some might be incomplete, have additional features.
 - What are the most widely used and most significant C++ compilers?
+  - GCC, Clang, MSVC, Intel C++ compiler
 - Where is the equivalent spec for C++26?
+  - The official standard has not been released yet, but the in progress latex source materials can be found on github, https://github.com/cplusplus/draft
 - Where do you find the spec for the HTTP protocol?
+  - the spec for all the versions can be found on ietf website, the link for HTTP/3 is given here- https://datatracker.ietf.org/doc/html/rfc9114
 - What about HTTPS?
 Is there a spec for that protocol?
+  - No, because it essentially HHTP over TLS, there is a spec for both TLS and HTTP protocols.

 ## Introduction to C++ and Sockets Programming